 As a matter of fact, what put Pki’in on the map, so to speak, was that very Jewish presence… In the early 20th century, as Jews started returning to the land of Israel, trying to build their Zionist dream, a call went out to document continuous Jewish presence in the land for the last 1800 years, from the exile of the Jews till the 20th century.

-Yitzhak Ben Zvi, a historian who later became the 2nd President of the State of Israel, leads a research project to find these pockets of Jewish continuity.
-He believes that the obvious choices would be Jerusalem, Safed, Jaffa, Nablus, towns with hundreds of years of Jewish presence.
-However, he soon realizes that none of the bigger cities qualify, since at one point or another, Jewish people were forbidden from living there.
+Yitzhak Ben Zvi, a historian who later became the 2nd President of the State of Israel, led a research project to find these pockets of Jewish continuity.
+He believed that the obvious choices would be Jerusalem, Safed, Jaffa, Nablus, towns with hundreds of years of Jewish presence.
+However, he soon realized that none of the bigger cities qualified, since at one point or another, Jewish people were forbidden from living there and expelled.

-In 1922, Ben Zvi publishes a research paper called “The Jewish Community of the Village of Pki’in” and in it he declares that Pki’in was indeed a symbol of Jewish continuity in the Land of Israel, a symbol of survival, longevity and steadfastness.
-Pki’in receives instant celebrity status, and becomes a pilgrimage destination for youth organizations, school field trips and curious travelers.
+In 1922, Ben Zvi published a research paper called “The Jewish Community of the Village of Pki’in” and in it he declared that Pki’in was indeed a symbol of Jewish continuity in the Land of Israel, a symbol of survival, longevity and steadfastness.
+Pki’in received instant celebrity status, and became a pilgrimage destination for youth organizations, school field trips and curious travelers.